natan-holtzman/natan-holtzman.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geological Sciences, University of North Carolina at Chapel Hill, 2016
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Earth System Science, Stanford University, expected 2023

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* 2016-2018: Research Associate
-  * Github University
-  * Duties included: Merging pull requests
+  * UNC Institute for the Environment
+  * Improved the representation of mountain snowmelt-driven runoff in the Noah-MP land surface model
+  * Worked with civil engineering researchers to explore effects of climate model uncertainty on reservoir operations modeling
-  * Supervisor: Professor Hub
+  * Supervisor: Prof. Tamlin Pavelsky

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Python
-  * Sub-skill 2.3
+* Julia
-* Skill 3
+* R

 Publications
 ======